Nicennn/crypto_node/README.md

 # CRYPTO NODE

 ## Description
-Nodejs server fething cryptocurrencies prices in euro from [ CoinMarketCap ](https://coinmarketcap.com/api/), and notifying the user by email when the price goes down below a price they choose as a limit.
+Nodejs server fething cryptocurrencies prices in euro from [ CoinMarketCap ](https://coinmarketcap.com/api/), and notifying the user by email when the price goes down below a price chooses as a limit.

 ## How to use
-Clone the repo in a drirectory.
+Clone the repo in a directory.
 run: `npm install` to install the dependecies
+in another terminal, in the directory of your choice, run: `mongod --dbpath=$PWD/data`
-run: `npm run dev` to run ther server localy.
+run: `npm run dev` to run the server localy.
 You can now access it at http://127.0.0.1:5000

 ## Npm modules used
 	* express